 What if I sell my house?

-While selling your home may be the furthest thing from your mind now, it's important to know how selling a house obtained with an Montana Board of Housing First-Time Homebuyer Mortgage or an MCC tax credit may affect you in the future.
+While selling your home may be the furthest thing from your mind now, it's important to know how selling a house obtained with an Montana Housing First-Time Homebuyer Mortgage or an MCC tax credit may affect you in the future.